 - Selected for the Project Narrative Summer Institute, led by Robyn Warhol and James Phelan at the Ohio State University, 2010.

-Professional conference committees: North American Victorian Studies Association Conference Committee (2011), International Society for the Study of Narrative Conference (2012).
+Conference committees: North American Victorian Studies Association Conference (2011), International Society for the Study of Narrative Conference (2012, 2015).